bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

     sample sheet editing at this time, this is the only method currently supported for e.g. adding or removing columns in study and assay tables.

-To replace existing sheets, open the *Sheet Operations* dropdown and select *Replace ISA-Tab*.
+To replace existing sheets, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`Replace ISA-Tab`.
 You will be presented a form similar to sheet import, where you can import a zip archive or multiple ISA-Tab files.
-Again, you must provide all files under and investigation or the replacing will fail.
+Similar to the original import, you must provide all files under and investigation or the replacing will fail.

 If iRODS collections have not been created yet, there are no limitations for what the contents of the replaced sheets are.
 However, if iRODS collections